idp2p/idp2p/README.md

 `IDP2P` is a peer-to-peer identity protocol which enables a controller to create, manage and share its own proofs as well as did documents.
 The protocol is based on [libp2p](https://libp2p.io/), in other words, it can be considered `ipfs` of decentralized identity. `IDP2P` has following features:

-- Self describing identity(like `did:keri`, `did:peer`, `did:key`)
+- Self-describing identity(like `did:keri`, `did:peer`, `did:key`)
 - Based on `libp2p` pub-sub protocol, so it can be stored and resolved via network
-- P2P network provides per ledger per identity
+- P2P network provides one ledger per identity
-- Only identity owner and verifiers are responsible for storing and verifying identity
+- Only identity owner and verifiers ar responsible for storing and verifying identity

 ### Identity